 d.
 Key Attribute - Response to Contingency Events (protection strategy, program design, and support elements)

-Using IP 71130.03, Contingency Response - Force-on-Force Testing review the recorded description of the current response strategy and response plans to evaluate the effectiveness of the protective measures contained in a sample of those written response plans.
+1. Using IP 71130.03, “Contingency Response - Force-on-Force Testing,” review the recorded description of the current response strategy and response plans to evaluate the effectiveness of the protective measures contained in a sample of those written response plans.

 (a) Inspectors may request that the licensee perform table-top drills to assess and understand how the written strategy is effective and ascertain if it is implemented as described.
 See IP 71130.03, for further inspection guidance.